BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>How to prevent concentration of stake in the hands of a few top validators?</b></summary>

 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
-Evmos will rely on the same effect initially.
+Butane will rely on the same effect initially.
 In the future, other mechanisms will be deployed to smoothen this process as much as possible:

 - **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order